Avoiding fractional powers over the natural numbers: Some explicit rationals

 For $\frac{7}{5}$ there seems to be a similar transient, with $k = 80874$.

 \begin{conjecture} There exist words $u, v$ of lengths $|u| = 80874 - 1$ and $|v| = 93105$ such that $\word_{7/5} = \tau(\varphi^\infty(0'))$, where

 \end{conjecture}

 For the word $\word_{4/3}$, partitioning into rows of length $k = 56$ gives $k - 1$ eventually periodic columns.
-Unlike the previous examples, the self-similar column for $\word_{4/3}$ does not contain the sequence simply transformed by adding a constant $d$; each $0$ is incremented by $1$ and other integers are incremented by $2$.
+Unlike the previous examples, the self-similar column for $\word_{4/3}$ does not contain the sequence simply transformed by adding a constant $d$; each $0$ is increased by $1$ and other integers are increased by~$2$.

 \begin{theorem} There exist words $u, v$ of lengths $|u| = 56 - 1$ and $|v| = 18$ such that $\word_{4/3} = \tau(\varphi^\infty(0'))$, where

 \end{theorem}

 We prove Theorems~\ref{8/5}--\ref{6/5} and Theorem~\ref{4/3} in Section~\ref{Sporadic words}.
 In principle, Conjecture~\ref{7/5} can be proved in the same manner, although the computation would take longer than we choose to wait.